Whichever way you look at it, long haul flights are tough. They last for hours, they can be uncomfortable and you can get bored, very bored.

 Taking a laptop with you while travelling is essential nowadays.
 Whether you’re running a company or going on a working holiday in Australia, a laptop is a necessity.

 Not all airlines have wifi on board, but some do.
-If you need to get some work done, taking your laptop in your carry on luggage will enable you to do so.
+If you need to get some work done, taking one of the best travel laptops in your carry on luggage will enable you to do so.

 However, you should put your laptop in your carry on for another reason.

-It’s much safer to take it on board with you than worry about it being broken when you land!
+It’s much safer to take it on board with you than worrying about it being broken when you land!

 A camera is an important item to take with you when you go travelling.
 Yes, the cameras on smartphones are amazing these days, but if you’re into photography, you can’t beat a good old camera!